Cumming Georgia home radon testing

 Coal Mountain.
 Located in the northern part of Forsyth County with more rural character.
 Homes here tend to sit on larger lots with varied terrain.
 The granite geology in this area is particularly productive, and many homes have basements or walk-out lower levels built into slopes.
 Testing data from Coal Mountain consistently shows elevated readings.

-Check your specific risk level using our radon risk lookup tool.
+Check your specific risk level using our look up your zip code's radon risk.

 3. Foundation Types and Radon Entry